About the Dallas Court

 The City of Dallas Department of Court & Detention Services is the Official Clerk of the Court of Record.
 The department is responsible for overseeing:

-Municipal Court administrative;
+Municipal Court administration;

 The Dallas Marshal's Office;